orsinium-labs/flitenv/README.md

 + `flitenv install lint`: install dependencies.
 If the venv doesn't exist, it will be created.
 Can also be used to upgrade dependencies when the lock file has been changed.
 + `flitenv run lint flake8`: run a command.
 If the venv doesn't exist, it will be created, and the dependencies will be installed.
 + `flitenv lock lint`: generate lock file (`requirements-lint.txt`) for the env.
-+ `flitenv main lock`: generate lock file (`requirements.txt`) for the `main` env.
++ `flitenv lock main`: generate lock file (`requirements.txt`) for the `main` env.
 If there is no env-specific lock file, this one will be used instead.
-+ `flitenv main lock -c ../other-project/requirements.txt`: generate lock file using lock file from another project as a reference.
++ `flitenv lock main -c ../other-project/requirements.txt`: generate lock file using lock file from another project as a reference.
 It allows to ensure compatibility of lock files accross multiple projects.
-+ `rm requirements.txt && flitenv main lock`: upgrade all dependencies in the lock file.
++ `rm requirements.txt && flitenv lock main`: upgrade all dependencies in the lock file.
 + `rm -rf .venvs/lint && flitenv install lint`: re-create the venv.
-It is usefult to ensure that all old dependencies.
+It is useful to ensure that all old dependencies are removed.
 + `flit build`: build a distribution for the project.
 + `flit install --symlink --python $(which python3.9) --deps=none`: symlink the project into the given Python interpreter without installing dependencies.
 It is helpful if you want to have nice go-to-definition in vscode across multiple projects.